folkertvanheusden/lock_trace/README.md

 ------------
 analyzer needs the '/usr/bin/eu-addr2line' program from the 'elfutils' package.
-Also lock_tracer.cpp requires 'libc6-dev', 'libjansson-dev' and libgraphviz-dev (glibc-devel, jansson-devel and graphviz-devel on rpm systems) packages to build.
+Also lock_tracer.cpp requires 'libc6-dev', 'libjansson-dev', 'libunwind-dev' and 'libgraphviz-dev' ('glibc- devel', 'jansson-devel', 'libunwind-devel' and 'graphviz-devel' on rpm systems) packages to build.

 building